phutchins/stuffwiththings/README.md

 ### License

-exosphere is released under the Apache 2.0 license.
+stuffwiththings is released under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.

 Specific components of fleet use code derivative from software distributed under other licenses; in those cases the appropriate licenses are stipulated alongside the code.